LeHan-ZJU/PoseBaseline/README.md

 # PoseBaseline
 ## introduction
 This is the basic code of the 2D pose estimation model I built.
+The model mainly consists of resnet50 and three up-sampling modules.
+The output of the model is a set of heatmaps of c*(w/4)*(h/4), where c is the number of keypoints, and w and h are the dimensions of the input images.

+## Structure
 ```
 PoseBaseline
 ├── train.py   // Model training code